-- DISPLAY: The Display includes a clock and indicators to tell you time of day, cooking time settings and cooking functions selected. - POPCORN: Touch this pad when popping popcorn in your microwave oven. - 3.
-POTATO: Touch this pad to cook potatoes from 1 to 4. - 4.
-BEVERAGE: Touch this pad to reheat one cup or two cups a beverage. - 5.
-PIZZA: Touch this pad to reheat 1 to 3 slices. - 6.
-DEFROST: Meat, poultry, fish.
-Touch on pad to select food type and defrost food by weight. - FROZEN ENTREE: Touch this pad to cook frozen entrees by choosing a preset weight. - AUTO COOK: Touch this pad to cook vegetables, rice, or casseroles. - 9.
-AUTO REHEAT: Touch this pad to reheat dinner plate, soup/sauce, casserole, roll/muffin. - 10.
-TIME DEFROST: Touch this pad to defrost most other frozen foods.
+- DISPLAY: The Display includes a clock and indicators to tell you time of day, cooking time settings and cooking functions selected. - POPCORN: Touch this pad when popping popcorn in your microwave oven.
+See page 15 for more information. - 3.
+COOK: Touch this pad to cook vegetables, rice, or casseroles.
+See page 16 for more information. - 4.
+PIZZA: Touch this pad to reheat 1 to 3 slices.
+See page 15 for more information. - 5.
+POTATO: Touch this pad to cook potatoes from 1 to 4.
+See page 15 for more information. - 6.
+REHEAT: Touch this pad to reheat dinner plate, soup/sauce, casserole, roll/muffin.
+See page 17 for more information. - BEVERAGE: Touch this pad to reheat one cup or two cups of beverage.
+See page 15 for more information. - 8.
+AUTO DEFROST: Meat, poultry, fish.
+Touch on pad to select food type and defrost food by weight.
+See page 18 for more information. - CUSTOM COOK: Touch this pad to recall one cooking instruction previously programmed into memory.
+See page 12 for more information. - 10.
+MORE: Touch this pad to add ten seconds of cooking time each time you press it.
+See page 13 for more information. - 11.
+LESS: Touch this pad to subtract ten seconds of cooking time each time you press.
+See page 13 for more information. - 12.
+EZ ON: Touch this pad to set and start quickly at 100% power level.